 The trick for us has been to remember that we always have choice and we can listen to understand the other person’s ideas.

 It’s also important to take responsibility for your part in the “relationship dance.”
 When you do and you learn from what you did to push your partner away, you’re treating your relationship in a sacred way.

 When negativity comes up, it’s easy to focus on that.

 But what we’ve seen is that focusing on what we’re grateful for makes for an easier, more loving relationship.

 Are we perfect at it?

-Of course not–but what we’ve found is that looking for the positive and what we’re grateful for about each other gets easier and easier as we consciously look for the “bright spot.”
+Of course not–but looking for the positive, especially about each other, gets easier and easier as we consciously look for the “bright spot.”